-Since March 2020, the government has introduced several measures designed to address the COVID-19 outbreak and resulting economic impact.
-See "Recent Developments-Republic of Chile-Social Developments-The Outbreak of COVID-19" in Chile's annual report on Form 18-K for the year ended December 31, 2019 filed with the SEC on May 1, 2020 and amendment No. 4 on Form 18-K to the 2019 annual report filed with the SEC on November 17, 2020, both incorporated by reference herein.
+Since March 2020, the government has introduced several measures designed to address the COVID-19 outbreak in Chile and the resulting economic impact.
+See "Recent Developments-Republic of Chile-Social Developments-The Outbreak of COVID-19" in the Annual Report.

-The measures to contain the pandemic so far have resulted in a significant slowdown in economic activity that will adversely affect economic growth in 2021, to a degree that we cannot quantify as of the date of this prospectus supplement.
+The measures to contain the pandemic so far have resulted in a significant slowdown in economic activity in Chile that has and will continue to have adversely affect economic growth in 2021, to a degree that we cannot quantify as of the date of this prospectus supplement.
+See "Recent Developments-Republic of Chile-Social Developments-The Outbreak of COVID-19" in the Annual Report.
 Any prolonged restrictive measures put in place in order to control an outbreak of contagious disease or other adverse public health development in Chile may extend the adverse effect on Chile's economy.
-Even though vaccination has started since the end of December 2020, there can be no assurance that vaccination will be made over the whole Chilean population and we cannot predict to what extent will such vaccination have positive effects in the Chilean economy.
+The government cannot exclude that a continuation of the COVID-19 pandemic will result in increased public sector expenditures to mitigate a further deterioration of the living conditions of important segments of the population, increasing the fiscal necessities, and the incurrence of additional debt or deployment of sovereign fund savings or other financial assets in material amounts.